What is the difference between Dementia and Alzheimer’s disease?

 Alzheimer’s disease cannot be confirmed by any known tests.
-The cause remains a mystery and tests are done to rule out other causes of brain dysfunction or the slow altered metal state that has many causes that include, alcohol, narcotics, sedatives, vascular dementia or strokes and many other reversible and irreversible diagnosis.
-The unfortunate journey of the aging patient afflicted by Alzheimer’s disease is further interrupted by multiple medications, multiple health professionals, multiple hospital admissions, multiple residence in various assisted living facilities and specialty assisted living facility and long term facilities and a cascading spiral towards a an unfortunate death with suffering along the way and the tragedy is that this can be avoided!.
+The cause remains a mystery and tests are done to rule out other causes of brain dysfunction or the slow altered mental state that has many causes that include, alcohol, narcotics, sedatives, vascular dementia or strokes as well as many other reversible and irreversible diagnoses.
+The unfortunate journey of the aging patient afflicted by Alzheimer’s disease is further interrupted by multiple medications, multiple health professionals, multiple hospital admissions, multiple residence in various assisted living facilities and specialty assisted living facility and long term facilities and a cascading spiral towards an unfortunate death with suffering along the way and the tragedy is that this can be avoided!

 How is a clinical diagnosis of Alzheimer’s disease made?

 A clinical diagnosis of Alzheimer’s disease is made by proceeding with the following:

 - Detailed history from close family members indicating the chronic changes in mental state that they have noticed, such as short term memory loss with the patient unable to recall things or converstaions that have happen recently and s low changes in behavior and personality and notes taken from multiple sources indicating concerns in mental changes in the patient.

 - A complete physical examination and a complete blood work that includes vitamin B12 level and Thyroid function tests.

 - A non-contrast CAT scan of the head and if indicated a MRI of the brain.

 If the above show no significant abnormality, the next step is to perform Cognitive tests.

 What cognitive Function tests does your office perform?